Diyckstra/terraform-provider-deyckstra/website/docs/d/instances.md

-~> **Note** It's strongly discouraged to use this data source for querying ephemeral instances (e.g., managed via autoscaling group), as the output may change at any time and you'd need to re-run `apply` every time an instance comes up or dies.
+~> **Note** It's strongly discouraged to use this data source for querying ephemeral instances (e.g., managed via autoscaling group), as the output may change at any time and you would need to re-run `apply` every time as an instance comes up or dies.

 ## Example Usage